 Men in our society — and especially men who struggle with alcoholism and addiction — are trained to “tough it out” or “man up” or similar archaic nonsense.
-Because of the subculture surrounding abusive drinking and drug use, men are not allowed to have feelings, get close to people, or open up.
+Because of the subculture surrounding abusive drinking and drug use, men are not allowed to have feelings of intimacy, get close to people, or open up.
 Men are told in subtle and not-so-subtle ways that they cannot be themselves.
 It isn’t masculine to have emotions.
 It’s not manly to have close male friends — we can only have “bros” and “dudes” that we “hang” or “chill” with.
 We’re not supposed to have close companions with whom we can share our hopes, fears, and dreams.
 And as far as relationships and significant others go, forget about it.
 We can’t tell a person who we’re dating that we have fears, or they’ll never see us as manly again.

 Thank heavens these ridiculous and destructive attitudes are slowly crumbling.
 No one wants to date a stoic robot without feelings.
 No one really wants to date a blubbering mess either.
 Can’t we find a balance?
 Wouldn’t that be a better marker for our male fitness?
 A balance of strong and open-hearted takes more bravery than bottling everything up inside.
 However, that is one of the most common messages transmitted to men — not only from society but far too often, from man to man.
 How often have we told a friend to just “suck it up” or “walk it off” when they are hurting?
 We too easily perpetuate the very societal pressures that are killing us on ourselves and other men.
 But we can change that.